-Jamie Fletcher is a Theatre and Film Director, Musician and Trans Activist.
+Jamie Fletcher is a northern, queer, trans film and theatre director and musician.
 Her work is multi-disciplinary, often incorporating live music and dance.
 It is queer, bold, entertaining and definitely not afraid to take risks.
 She has her own production company ‘Jamie Fletcher and Company’ and also works independently with a range of other artists, dancers, writers and musicians as well as theatre and film production companies.
 Jamie is currently an associate director at Leeds Playhouse.

 Previously Jamie has received support, commissions and residencies from some of the UK’s finest arts centres including Battersea Arts Centre, Contact, Leeds Playhouse, Bradford Theatre in the Mill and Young Vic Theatre.
 Her directing highlights include: Watch Me Exist by My Genderation (short film, 2019), We Will Have Guns by Jo Clifford (Young Vic Theatre as part of 5 Plays, 2018), Dancing Bear by Jamie Fletcher & Company (ATG Theatres The Palace Theatre, Leeds Playhouse, 2018), Queer as in Queer by Jamie Fletcher & Company (short film commissioned by Leeds Museum & Galleries, 2015), We Can Be Heroes by Sometimes We Play (UK Tour, 2014-15), Alphabet Club by Jamie Fletcher & Company (short feature film, 2014).